RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 #### Copyright information for the coach image

-This [coach image](https://www.metmuseum.org/art/collection/search/378235) was sourced from the website of the Met museum where it is listed as Open access: Public domain.
+This <a href="https://www.metmuseum.org/art/collection/search/378235" target="_blank">coach image</a> (opens in a new tab) was sourced from the website of the Met museum where it is listed as Open access: Public domain.

 #### Copyright information for the tapestry image

-This [Dragon tapestry image](https://www.metmuseum.org/art/collection/search/39733) was sourced from the website of the Met museum where it is listed as Open access: Public domain.
+This <a href="https://www.metmuseum.org/art/collection/search/39733" target="_blank">Dragon tapestry image</a> (opens in a new tab) was sourced from the website of the Met museum where it is listed as Open access: Public domain.

 ###### end-subtype-content